Ensemble transport smoothing. Part I: Unified framework: Transport, sparsity, and conditional sampling

 While the components $S_{k}$ of the forward map $\SKR$ can be evaluated independently and in parallel at any input $\w$, evaluating the map inverse requires solving a sequence of one-dimensional root finding problems starting from the top of the map ($S_{1}$) and moving downwards.
 Let $S_{k}^{-1}(w_1,\dots,w_{k-1}; \cdot \, )$ denote the inverse of the function $x \mapsto S_{k}(w_{1},\dots,w_{k-1},x)$.
 Then, the inverse of $\SKR$ in Equation~\ref{eq:decomposed_S} is given by

 In each row of $\SKR^{-1}$, the previous inversions' outputs $w_{1},\dots ,w_{k-1}$ serve as input for the next inversion $S_{k}^{-1}$.

-An important and extremely useful consequence of this dependence on the output of previous entries is that the map component inverses $S_{k}^{-1}$ sample certain \textit{marginal conditionals} of the target density $p$, according to a factorization that reflects the chosen variable ordering.
-Recall that any target density $p(\w)$ can be factorized in the following telescoping way:
+An important and extremely useful consequence of this dependence on the output of previous entries is that the map component inverses $S_{k}^{-1}$ sample certain \textit{marginal conditionals} of the target pdf $p$, according to a factorization that reflects the chosen variable ordering.
+Recall that any target pdf $p(\w)$ can be factorized in the following telescoping way:

 This factorization expresses $p(\w)$ as a product of its marginal conditional densities.
-Evaluating $\SKR^{-1}$ on a sample $\z^i$ drawn from the reference distribution $\eta$ produces a sample $\w^i$ from the target density $p$ by sequentially sampling each of these marginal conditional densities.
+Evaluating $\SKR^{-1}$ on a sample $\z^i$ drawn from the reference distribution $\eta$ produces a sample $\w^i$ from the target pdf $p$ by sequentially sampling each of these marginal conditional densities.
 Specifically, each row of Equation~\ref{eq:inverse_decomposed_S} samples the $k$th component of $\w^i$, $w_k^i$, conditioned on the realization of the previous $k-1$ components $\w^i_{1:k-1}$:

-where $\eta_k$ is the $k$th marginal of the reference density.
-Note that Equation~\ref{eq:marginal_conditional} only applies if the reference random variables are mutually independent or, equivalently, if the reference density $\eta(\z)$ can be written as the product of its scalar marginals.
+where $\eta_k$ is the $k$th marginal of the reference pdf.
+Note that Equation~\ref{eq:marginal_conditional} only applies if the reference random variables are mutually independent or, equivalently, if the reference pdf $\eta(\z)$ can be written as the product of its scalar marginals.
 A standard Gaussian reference fulfills this property.
 The construction in Equation~\ref{eq:marginal_conditional} shows the direct link between triangular maps and conditioning, where each map component function $S_k$ corresponds to a specific marginal conditional factor of $p$.